Kauê Furquim

-Career
+Club career

+Corinthians

-Born in Guarulhos, Furquim began his career as a futsal player with SC Corinthians Paulista.
+Born in Guarulhos, Furquim began his career as a futsal player with Corinthians.
 At the end of 2023, he switched to association football and quickly rose to prominence playing for the club's youth teams.
-He was called up to the Brazil U-15 national team in 2024, and in 2025 played for the U-17 and U-20 categories.
+He was called up to the Brazil under-15 national team in 2024, and in 2025 played for the under-17 and under-20 categories.
 He was also named to the senior squad by coach Dorival Júnior, appearing as a substitute in the 2025 Campeonato Brasileiro Série A matches against Fortaleza and Grêmio.

+Bahia

 Due to his prominence, Furquim had renewed his contract with Corinthians with a €50 million release clause for the international market.
-However, due to current Brazilian legislation, there was the possibility of acquiring the athlete for a lower release clause, and his purchase was made on 14 August 2025, by Esporte Clube Bahia for R$14 million (circa €2.2 million at the time).
+However, due to current Brazilian legislation, there was the possibility of acquiring the athlete for a lower release clause, and his purchase was made on 14 August 2025, by Bahia for R$14 million (circa €2.2 million at the time).
 The signing sparked controversy in Brazilian football, with Corinthians' board accusing Bahia of merely acting as an intermediary for the City Group's acquisition of the player, a violation of the vigent law.
-Corinthians, in turn, had been boycotted from youth competitions earlier this year, accused of grooming underage athletes.
+Corinthians, in turn, had been boycotted from youth competitions earlier this year, accused of luring underage athletes to the club.

-Furquim was added to Bahia's under-20 squad, making his debut for the club on August 28, in a U20 Copa do Nordeste match against Piauí.
-On August 5, he scored a goal in the semi-final martch against Vitória, gaining attention again.
+Furquim was added to Bahia's under-20 squad, making his debut for the club on 28 August 2025, in a Copa do Nordeste Sub-20 match against Piauí.
+On 5 September, he scored a goal in the semi-final match of the same competition against Vitória, gaining attention again.

-On October 5, Furquim made his professional debut at age of 16, coming on as a substitute at the end of the 2025 Campeonato Brasileiro Série A match against Flamengo.
+On 5 October 2025, Furquim made his professional debut at age of 16, coming on as a substitute at the end of the Série A match against Flamengo.